-The 2015 mining code corporate tax rate is 27.5%, (increased from 17.5% in the 2003 code).
+The 2015 Mining Code corporate tax rate is 27.5%, (increased from 17.5% in the 2003 code).
 Dividends paid from profits derived from mineral exploitation in Burkina Faso are also subject to an additional 6.25% withholding tax.
 Imports in Burkina Faso are subject to custom duties that are applied for the mining sector at a rate of 8.5% during the exploration and mining phases, and 4.5% during the construction phase of a project, but only on specific items included in a list appended to the Mining Convention.
 The sale of mineral exploration permits in Burkina Faso is subject to capital gains tax at the rate of 20%.
 The sale of all other property in Burkina Faso is subject to only a 10% capital gains tax.

 Given the current market conditions, the above-mentioned changes to the Burkina Faso mining code could threaten the economic viability of several of the advanced stage gold projects and could curtail the tremendous growth the sector has had in the country over the last ten years.
-There has been nine gold mines built over the last ten years and there are at least five advanced stage projects permitted or seeking mining permits.
+There have been ten gold mines built since 2007 when the first gold mine was constructed, several of which with significant expansion since then, and there are at least six other advanced stage projects permitted.

-3.5 Material Mineral Projects
+3.5 Material Mineral Project

-The information below relating to the Bomboré project is based on a NI 43-101 Technical Report entitled "Technical Report on the Updated Mineral Resource Estimate for the Bomboré Gold Project, Burkina Faso, West Africa" prepared by Reno Pressacco, P. Geo., José Texidor Carlsson, P. Geo., Tudorel Ciuculescu, P. Geo. and Glen Ehasoo, P. Eng. all with Roscoe Postle Associated Inc., Tim Scott, RM with Kappes, Cassiday & Associates and Jean-Sébastien Houle, P. Eng. with WSP Canada Inc. dated January 12, 2017.
+The information below relating to the Bomboré project is based on, and in some cases directly extracted from, an NI 43-101 Technical Report entitled "Technical Report on the Updated Mineral Resource Estimate for the Bomboré Gold Project, Burkina Faso, West Africa" prepared by Reno Pressacco, P. Geo., José Texidor Carlsson, P. Geo., Tudorel Ciuculescu, P. Geo. and Glen Ehasoo, P. Eng. all with Roscoe Postle Associates Inc., Tim Scott, RM with Kappes, Cassiday & Associates and Jean-Sébastien Houle, P. Eng. with WSP Canada Inc. dated January 12, 2017.